wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-submit-jobs.md

 * You can also submit jobs to the Azure cluster with the [HPC Pack REST API](http://social.technet.microsoft.com/wiki/contents/articles/7737.creating-and-submitting-jobs-by-using-the-rest-api-in-microsoft-hpc-pack-windows-hpc-server.aspx).

-* If you want to submit cluster from a Linux client, see the Python sample in the [HPC Pack SDK](https://www.microsoft.com/download/details.aspx?id=47756).
+* If you want to submit cluster from a Linux client, see the Python sample in the [HPC Pack 2012 R2 SDK and Sample Code](https://www.microsoft.com/download/details.aspx?id=41633).

 <!--Image references-->